For small business

-In short: For Australian small businesses already using Microsoft 365, Copilot is usually the better starting point.
-ChatGPT is more flexible and better for content creation and research.
+For Australian small businesses already using Microsoft 365, Copilot is usually the better starting point it integrates directly with your existing tools and keeps your data inside your Microsoft environment.
+ChatGPT is more flexible and better for content creation, research, and tasks that don't require integration with your files.
 Most businesses that get serious about AI end up using both.

 If you've been trying to work out whether your business needs ChatGPT, Microsoft Copilot, or both, you're not alone.
-They look similar on the surface — both are AI assistants that generate text, answer questions, and help you work faster.
+They look similar on the surface both are AI assistants that generate text, answer questions, and help you work faster.
 But they're built differently, priced differently, and suited to different use cases.
+This comparison cuts through the noise so you can make the right call for your business.

 What is the difference between ChatGPT and Microsoft Copilot?